TheRoks/therokscom/blog/content/posts/2017/08/use-sitecore-analytics-show-number-pageviews/index.md

 }
 ```

 In this code you see the ID ItemVisits.
-This guid referrers to the item we created before.
+This guid refers to the item we created before.
 The parameters are passed into a dictionary and the query is being executed.
-The result is been put into a property than can be accessed afterwards.
+The result is put into a property that can be accessed afterwards.

 Next is to use the query.
 This can be done everywhere you want.